Shrowderetti/Algorithms-Data-structures/README.md

 # Algorithms-Data-structures
-All these task were wrote for classes of Algorithms and Data structures.
+All these task were wrote for classes about Algorithms and Data structures.